shenweichen/DeepCTR-Torch/docs/source/Examples.md

 In this example,we simply normailize the dense feature between 0 and 1,you can try other transformation technique like log normalization or discretization.Then we use [SparseFeat](./Features.html#sparsefeat) and [DenseFeat](./Features.html#densefeat) to generate feature columns  for sparse features and dense features.

+``SparseFeat`` is a namedtuple with signature ``SparseFeat(name, dimension, use_hash, dtype, embedding_name, embedding)``

+- name : feature name
+- dimension : number of unique feature values for sprase feature,hashing space when hash_flag=True, any value for dense feature.
+- use_hash : defualt `False`.If `True` the input will be hashed to space of size `dimension`.
+- dtype : default `float32`.dtype of input tensor.
+- embedding_name : default `None`.
+If None, the `embedding_name` will be same as `name`.
+- embedding : default `True`.If `False`, the feature will not be embeded to a dense vector.

 This example shows how to use ``DeepFM`` to solve a simple binary classification task.
 You can get the demo data [criteo_sample.txt](https://github.com/shenweichen/DeepCTR-Torch/tree/master/examples/criteo_sample.txt) and run the following codes.